Darkness before dawn: China's solar equipment sector loses its shine

 "Solar makers are indeed really struggling with over-capacity in the domestic market.
 But if (they) have to dump the inventory, why not dump it on the overseas market where the prices are better?" a manager involved in the solar business at a major Chinese firm told Reuters.

-Players such as GCL-Poly Energy Holdings Ltd and LONGi Green Technology Co Ltd were beneficiaries of rapid expansion in domestic solar capacity, driven by a subsidy received by generators for each kilowatt-hour of power produced.
+Players such as GCL-Poly Energy and LONGi Green Technology were beneficiaries of rapid expansion in domestic solar capacity, driven by a subsidy received by generators for each kilowatt-hour of power produced.

 In 2017 alone, equipment makers added a record 53 gigawatts (GW) of solar capacity to China's grid, more than the United States had managed in its entire history.
 That sparked talk of grid price parity, the sector's Holy Grail, where electricity from solar and coal are priced the same.